February 15, 2026

 ⤷ The Ideal Compensation Package for Any CEO

-Interestingly enough, the most significant financial levers usually aren’t expense-related.
-For example, in B2B SaaS, getting customers to pay their annual subscription upfront in cash (vs. monthly or quarterly) is one of the greatest levers you can pull.
-Top CEOs find these cash generating opportunities in their business model, and design the systems and incentives to align the company behind them.
+The most significant financial levers usually aren’t expense-related.
+In B2B SaaS, getting customers to pay their annual subscription upfront in cash (vs. monthly or quarterly) is one of the greatest levers you can pull.
+Top CEOs find these cash-generating opportunities in their business model, and design the systems and incentives to align the company behind them.

 Top CEOs view the company’s financial plan as their numerical map to success.
 It’s a detailed roadmap (typically a spreadsheet) that models the financial outcomes your organization expects to achieve over a 12-month period (or longer).
 The financial plan forecasts revenue, expenses, profit and cash flow for the fiscal year, then breaks it out into months and quarters.